RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 apiVersion: apps/v1
 kind: Deployment
 metadata:
+  namespace: roadie
   ...
   labels:
     backstage.io/kubernetes-id: backstage-backend
-    backstage.io/kubernetes-namespace: roadie
 spec:
   ...
   template:
     metadata:
+      namespace: roadie
       labels:
         backstage.io/kubernetes-id: backstage-backend
-        backstage.io/kubernetes-namespace: roadie
 ...
 ```

 ## 2. backstage.io/kubernetes-labels

-Alternatively you can refer to existing labels on resources using the `backstage.io/kubernetes-labels` annotation on your Backstage entity.
+Alternatively you can refer to existing labels on resources using the `backstage.io/kubernetes-label-selector` annotation on your Backstage entity, i.e. `'backstage.io/kubernetes-label-selector': 'app=my-app,component=front-end'`.

 The same rule applies, that these labels must be on both deployments and related resources for them to appear in the k8s plugin UI.

+You can again use an additional namespace label `backstage.io/kubernetes-namespace` to narrow down the search by Kubernetes namespace.

 # Setup